bkach/HaskellRaytracer/README.md

-# Haskell Raycaster
+# Haskell Raytracer

-A simple raycaster written in Haskell
+A simple raytracer written in Haskell

 Below is an example input with two spheres, two planes, and three point lights.